Purpose

 Project Leads (PL) eligibility and funding recipients

-Current Brigham and Women’s Hospital Department of Emergency Medicine faculty, residents, fellows, and physician assistants are eligible to apply for Ideas grants as PL’s.
-Nurses and administrative staff may be collaborators but are not eligible to be project leads on Ideas grant projects.
+Current MGB Departments of Emergency Medicine Faculty, Resident, Fellows, Physician Assistant, Nurses, and Administrators are eligible to apply for IDEAS grants as Project Leads.
+Research assistants and statisticians may be collaborators but are not eligible to be project leads on IDEAS grant projects.
 We encourage projects that involve multiple groups.

 Eligible projects

 Any type of non-research project.
-The department currently has Seed grants and the Ideas grants are not intended to compete with them.
-Projects should impact one of 3 domains: workforce enrichment, health equity in our patient community, and social programs within our community.
+The departments currently have seed grants, and the IDEAS grants are not intended to compete with them.
+Projects should impact one of 3 domains: Inclusion and Development, Equity, and/or Advocacy & Support.
 Please identify which area your project is focused on.
 Projects are meant to be completed within 6 months.
+If your project requires an extension, you must submit an extension request form and receive formal approval prior to the original project deadline.

 - consultancy fees